 About Jamie Clarke

 While I’ve always had a passion for type and typography, I stated out in web design.
-I was Head of Design at Microsoft in Europe and went on to form one of the UK’s top digital agencies, where I worked with a range of well-known media and technology clients.
+I was Head of Design at Microsoft for EMEA and then went on to build one of the UK’s top digital agencies, where I worked with a range of high-profile media and technology clients.

 After a decade at my agency and led me to create the Type Worship blog (see below).
 I sold my agency after an exhilarating and exhausting decade and decided to refocus entirely on type and lettering.
 I refreshed my skills at the University of Reading, studying type design and then letterpress at the St. Bride Foundation in London.

 I also run the popular blog, Type Worship, exploring the endless styles and trends leading the type and lettering world.
 I’m part of the team behind the typography magazine, 8 Faces, created by Elliot Jay Stocks, and I’ve written about type for many publications.

 Selected articles and features: